akpetty/SeaIcePrediction/README.md

 Individual descriptions should be included at the top of each script.

 The script ```/Scripts/runForecasts.py``` includes commands to run the various scripts needed to go from raw ice concentration data to a given sea ice forecast.
 This is a work in progress.
-Alternatively you can just run the individual scripts needed.
+Alternatively you can just run the individual scripts needed as follows:

 * The shell script ```./getData/wgetData.sh month year sensor``` grabs sea ice concentration data from the NSIDC and stores it in the ```/Data``` folder.